11 Plus (Maths and Non-Verbal Reasoning)

 Having taught for more than eight years, Claire has also used previous 11+ questions in her classroom teaching in order to help inform her teaching practice and students’ progression.

-Claire is currently tutoring full-time in London both face to face and online tuition alongside being a GCSE exam marker.
+Claire is currently tutoring online full-time alongside being a GCSE exam marker.
 Her most recent teaching position was at St Paul's Girls' School in Hammersmith.

 Claire has a multitude of experience in various areas of the teaching profession.
 From being a Head of Year 12 to working in a high achieving school as the Lead of Teaching and Learning in Mathematics, Claire understands not only the academic requirements at all age ranges, but the social and physical wellbeing of her students.
 She uses her character and personality to respond to the needs of students ensuring that high academic and behavioural standards are met.